 How do I apply for state and school aid?

 The information you provide on your FAFSA is used to determine your eligibility for some state and institutional (school) aid.
 This aid is often provided on a first-come, first served basis, so submit your FAFSA as soon as possible on or after October 1 to be considered for this aid.
 Visit the website of each school you’re interested in to learn their priority deadlines for school and state financial aid, and to find out about any special requirements, such as additional paperwork the school might need from you.
 Also, most colleges have deadlines for completing the FAFSA.
 Because some funds are limited and run out, meeting deadlines is very important.
-We have a list of priority deadlines for Alabama schools here, and you can also find a list of other state’s deadlines here.

 I submitted my FAFSA—what happens next?